santosh/ansible/README.md

 3. **certbot**: To fetch HTTPS certs.
 4. **docker**: To make docker builds inside Jenkins.
 5. **rabbitmq**: Experimental purpose.
+6. **nfs**: Install and configure NFS clients to use home based NAS.

 ## How to run a playbook